By: Joe Holz, Director of Sales | Originally Posted: June 2, 2017 | Updated: Aug. 22, 2022

 The efficiency of this style of aeration is directly proportional to how much water the bubbles carry.
 This means that the deeper a diffuser is placed, the more water it can move.
 Therefore, placing a bottom aeration device in deeper water ultimately allows for better circulation, which is why we advise using this type of aeration for ponds that are deeper than 8 feet.

-As with most things in life, there are exceptions to these general rules and those tend to be based on the application and use for the pond.
+As with most things in life, there are special circumstances to these general rules.
+Those tend to be based on the application and use for the pond.
 For example, surface aeration is often limited by power location as power cords can only be run so far.
-For ponds that are great distances away from power, bottom aeration would be better as air lines can be run up to 1 mile from the power source.
-Also, in ponds where people or pets will be entering the water routinely, bottom aeration may be a better choice as no electricity is in the water.
-On the other hand, surface aeration is best when oxygen is needed quickly (such as a fish kill event) even if the pond is very deep.
+In situations like this, bottom aeration is better as air lines can be run up to one mile from the power source.
+Additionally, in ponds where people or pets enter the water routinely, bottom aeration should be considered as no electricity runs through the water.
+On the other hand, surface aeration is best when a body of water needs oxygen fast, such as a fish kill event, even if the pond is very deep.

 In summary, one size does not fit all when it comes to aeration type and layout.
 At Kasco, we specialize in providing the best type of aeration for your specific needs.
 We are more than happy to help you pick out the right style, size, and placement of aeration best suited for your pond and it’s use.

 Please email us or call 715-262-4488 and let us help you improve your pond or lake’s quality of water the best way possible.